philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 10. Press the **Checkmark** icon to save the new visit

 11. Navigate back to the previous tab with the flow being tested.
 Watch as the flow is run.
 If there are any errors, go back and compare your flow to the example above.
-If the email is sent successfully, you will receive it in your inbox.
+If the email is sent successfully, you will receive it in your inbox (it may go into your Junk/Spam folder).

 12. Click the back arrow on the command bar

-13. In the **Details** section, notice that the **Status** is set to **On**.
-This means your flow will run whenever a new Visit is created, until you turn it off.
+13. Your flow will run whenever a new Visit is created, until you turn it off.
 Any time the flow runs, you will see it added to the **28-day run history** list.

 14. Turn the flow off by clicking **Turn off** on the command bar.
 You may need to press the ellipses (**...**) to see this option.